framer/motion/packages/framer-motion/README.md

 <hr>
 <br>

-Framer Motion is an open source, production-ready library that’s designed for all creative developers.
+Motion One is an open source, production-ready library that’s designed for all creative developers.

 It looks like this: